FalconRider/SQUEEZER/README.md

 # SQUEEZER
-Old Fashioned Text Betting Game - Needed to refresh Python typing skills, wrote in a week- No Libraries, no functions!
+Old Fashioned Text Betting Game - Needed to refresh Python typing skills, wrote in a week- No no functions!
+A WIP - may  have bugs or features still to add.